-13 easy one-pot recipes, including slow-cooker stroganoff
+13 one-pot stew recipes that’ll warm you right up

-The calendar may say spring, but in many parts of the country, there’s still a serious nip in the air.
+Warm temperatures have stuck around into fall, but in many parts of the country, there’s a serious nip in the air.
 To keep chills at bay — and kitchen stress to a minimum — nothing beats an easy, satisfying stew simmering away on the stove or in the slow cooker.
-These 13 one-pot stew recipes will keep you warm and cozy until blue skies and warmer temperatures arrive.
+These 13 one-pot stew recipes will keep you warm and cozy all fall and winter.

 Thanks to the slow cooker, it couldn’t be easier to serve up this hearty Russian-inspired classic.
 The low and slow braising process means you can use budget-friendly boneless short ribs and the accompanying egg noodles get cooked right in the slow cooker, so there’s no extra pot to wash.